-At Purley Oaks we aim to make the nursery experience as happy and enjoyable as possible for our children.
+At Purley Oaks we aim to make the nursery experience as enjoyable as possible for our children.
 Our term-time only nursery is for children from 3 to 4 years and is a bright, spacious and stimulating learning environment within the school.
-We would like every child who comes to our nursery to feel happy and confident and so before your child starts they will receive a home visit from their new teacher.
-Our team of teachers and childcare professionals are highly qualified and offer an interesting and engaging Early Years curriculum to our children.
+We want every child who comes to our nursery to feel confident, so before your child starts they will receive a home visit from their new nursery teacher.
+Our teachers and childcare professionals are highly qualified and offer an interesting and engaging Early Years curriculum to our children.

-We welcome the involvement and views of parents and so we invite all nursery parents to join us for Fabulous Friday, our weekly visits to the Learning Resource Centre (school library) and our termly craft sessions.
-To promote and encourage a strong and lasting relationship between parents and the school we also hold parents evenings, provide a school report once a term and hold curriculum workshops to ensure parents feel more involved and understand how they can support their child's learning.
-Every child also receives a Purley Oaks school planner and is assigned a key worker from the nursery team who provides them with ongoing one to one support, sets realistic and fair targets for them and listens to them read each week.
+We welcome the involvement and views of parents by inviting all nursery parents and carers to join us for Fabulous Friday, our weekly visits to the Learning Resource Centre (school library) and our termly craft sessions.
+To promote and encourage a strong and lasting relationship between parents and the school we also hold parents evenings, provide a school report once a term and hold curriculum workshops to ensure you feel more involved and understand how you can support your child's learning.
+Every child also receives a Purley Oaks school planner and is assigned a key worker from the nursery team who provides them with ongoing one to one support, sets realistic targets and listens to them read each week.

-At Purley Oaks nursery we realise how important it is for your child to gradually gain their own independence, so we provide them with a Snack Café where they can help themselves to a drink of milk or water and a snack of fruit or vegetables each day.
-Our learning follows the Early Years curriculum and is therefore play based; children learn through play activities, songs and stories.
-By encouraging the children to choose where they want to play and learn, in either of our dedicated and secure inside or outside play areas, we hope that they will gradually grow into confident and independent young children.
+We realise how important it is for your child to gradually gain their own independence, so we provide them with a Snack Café where they can help themselves to a drink of milk or water and a snack of fruit or vegetables each day.
+Our learning is play based and follows the Early Years curriculum; children learn through play activities, songs and stories.
+By encouraging the children to choose where they want to play and learn, in either of our dedicated and secure inside or outside play areas, we hope that they will grow into confident and independent young children.

-To view our nursery or to find out more information please contact the school office , or complete the nursery registration form at the bottom of this page.
+To view our nursery or to find out more information, please contact the school office: email@example.com or complete the nursery registration form at the bottom of this page.